 There is an issue with parking at the church.
 The space immediately outside the front gate is used for dropping off and collecting the elderly and infirm members of the congregation, so we ask preachers not to park there.
-There is usually space to park in the road nearby, especially on the opposite side of the road, but there is a free public car park in Gloucester Street, close to the junction with Bear Street, which has a footpath through to Bradley Street, and which always has space on a Sunday.
+There is usually space to park in the road nearby, especially on the opposite side of the road, but there is a free public car park in Gloucester Street, close to the junction with the street labelled Haw Street on the map below (it is actually Bear Street!), which has a footpath through to Bradley Street, and which always has space on a Sunday.

 There is access from street level to the entrance by a lift large enough to take a wheelchair, and from that point all parts of the building are on one level with no steps, and are fully accessible.
 One toilet is suitable for wheelchair access.